smertiens/contemply/docs/source/templates/functions.rst

     .. warning:: Set output is deprecated since version 1.1!
 It will not work anymore.
-You can specify a filename to write to using the new file-syntaxt here: :ref:`multifile`.
+You can specify a filename to write to using the new file-syntax here: :ref:`multifile`.